tomswinburne/pafi/README.md

 ## Notes on choosing parameters

+- The `RealMEPDist` parameter determines how the "reaction coordinate" (r.c.) is calculated.
+For  `RealMEPDist=0` the r.c. is simply `HyperplaneIndex/(nPlanes-1)`. `RealMEPDist=1` the r.c. is the total real space distance from the first configuration, normalized to one, whilst for `RealMEPDist=2`, the r.c. is the average distance from the first and to the last configuration, normalized to one.
+For best comparision to a NEB calculation, we recommend `RealMEPDist=1`.

 - If `SampleSteps` is too large workers will make thermally activated "jumps" to nearby paths in the hyperplane.
 This will return a warning message `Reference path too unstable for sampling.` and increase error.
 If this happens, decrease `SampleSteps` and increase `nRepeats`